ICRA-2018/ICRA-2018.github.io/README.md

 [<img src="logo.png">](https://icra2018.org/)

-## Unofficial repository index of source code and running images
+## Unofficial repository index <br/>of source code and runnable images

 Links to source code and Docker images for papers published at [ICRA 2018](https://icra2018.org/): browse through the source code of a paper in the GitHub site, or download a ready-to-run Docker image from the DockerHub site.